Rejuvenation (Juvenile album)

 Rejuvenation is the tenth solo studio album by American rapper Juvenile.
-It was released on June 19, 2012, through Young Empire Music Group with distribution via Fontana Distribution.
+It was released on June 19, 2012, through UTP Records and Young Empire Music Group with distribution via Fontana Distribution.
 Recording sessions took place at The TakeOver Studios in Houston.
 Production was handled by Mannie Fresh, S-8ighty, Sinista, Stevie Drumma, Charles Smith, Drumma Boy and Bass Heavy, with additional producer Joshua Moore.
 It features guest appearances from fellow U.T.P. members Skip and Wacko, Rick Ross, Trae tha Truth, Young Juve and Z-Ro.

 The album peaked at number 39 on the Top R&B/Hip-Hop Albums chart in the United States.
 It was supported with a lone single "Power", released on December 6, 2011.